Sedimentation path theory for mass-polydisperse colloidal systems: Summary and Conclusions

 \section{Summary and Conclusions}

 Sedimentation path theory~\cite{Heras2013,Geigenfeind2016} was initially developed to study sedimentation-diffusion-equilibrium of binary mixtures.
+The theory describes systems that are in equilibrium under the presence of a gravitational field and therefore cannot be used to describe non-equilibrium phenomena such as drying~\cite{Fortini2016,Kundu2022} or systems that get arrested due to \eg the formation of glasses~\cite{Pusey1986} and non-equilibrium gels~\cite{Harich2016}.
+Depending, among other factors, on the the buoyant mass of the colloids, the experimental equilibration times can vary from a few hours to several months~\cite{Heras2012}.
 We have extended here sedimentation path theory to deal with mass-polydisperse colloidal systems, \ie the particles are identical except for the value of their buoyant masses.
 We derived an exact equation for the sedimentation path of the mass-polydisperse system,~\cref{eq:mu-eff}, that combines all the sedimentation paths of the individual species.
 The resulting equation has the structure of the \texttt{LogSumExp} function, often used in machine learning algorithms for its smooth approximation to the maximum function~\cite{Nielsen2016}.
 Adding mass polydispersity to a binary mixture is in principle a straight forward extension of the present work.

 In bulk, mass-polydispersity has no effect on the phase behaviour.
 Hence, our mass-polydisperse model allows us to highlight the interplay between polydispersity and gravity, eliminating by construction the complex effects that shape- and size-polydispersity generates in bulk~\cite{Pusey1987,Bates1998,Auer2001,Sollich2001,MartinezRaton2002,Fasolo2005,Sun2009,Liddle2011,Sollich2011,doi:10.1073/pnas.1909357117}.
 Beyond its fundamental interest, a mass-polydisperse system can be specifically realized experimentally by \eg synthesizing core-shell nanoparticles~\cite{Toshima2005,GhoshChaudhuri2012,Wei2011,PajorSwierzy2022} with the same overall size but different relative size between the core and the shell.
 In addition, if the degree of size-polydispersity is small, then mass-polydispersity is likely the dominant effect in sedimentation-diffusion-equilibrium.
 This is particularly relevant in colloidal suspensions near density matching~\cite{Kodger2015,Guo2008,Royall2013,Poon2002}, in which mass-polydispersity has a big effect on the stacking diagram under gravity: two mass distributions that are only slightly different can give rise to topologically different stacking diagrams containing different stacking sequences.